jas0ns/vimEnv/README.md

 Installation
 ------
-Firstly, make sure you have Vim 7.3.584 with python2 support.
+1. Make sure you have Vim 7.3.584 with python2 support.
 Ubuntu 14.04 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.
 Then exec the following scripts.

 ```Bash
 cd ~